stormfireuttam/Major-Project/Lane Detection/Readme.md

 ![image](https://user-images.githubusercontent.com/40880896/120971186-fa606380-c789-11eb-848b-4e1ebc65deae.png)

 ### Undistort image
-Using the camera calibration matrices in 'calibrate_camera.p', I undistort the input image.
+Using the camera calibration matrices in 'calibrate_camera.p', we undistort the input image.
 Below is the example image above, undistorted:

 ![image](https://user-images.githubusercontent.com/40880896/120981399-4369e500-c795-11eb-80d4-8a162d700233.png)

-The code to perform camera calibration is in 'calibrate_camera.py'.
-For all images in 'test_images/\*.jpg', the undistorted version of that image is saved in 'output_images/undistort_\*.png'.
+The code to perform camera calibration is in **CameraCalibration** class.

 ### Thresholded binary image
 The next step is to create a thresholded binary image, taking the undistorted image as input.
 The goal is to identify pixels that are likely to be part of the lane lines.
-In particular, I perform the following:
+In particular, we perform the following:

 * Apply the following filters with thresholding, to create separate "binary images" corresponding to each individual filter
   * Absolute horizontal Sobel operator on the image